 - Stay open-minded & available: If you have pre-teen or teenage children, make sure they feel comfortable coming to you with any questions or concerns they may have, even about highly personal subjects.
 Tell them you will always do your best to answer or assist without judgement, and make sure you follow through on that promise.
 If you don’t feel like you have the best answers or advice for their specific concerns, you can empower them to do their own research or look things up with them.
 Scarleteen.com (subtitled Sex Ed for the Real World) is a great resource full of questions from real teenagers and scientifically- and medically-based answers written at a well-informed but age appropriate level.
 Teens and adolescents are almost always wiser than we give them credit for and have been exposed to or are curious about more things than we may have been at their age, but that’s not necessarily a bad thing.
 Just help them get the answers they need to make safe and smart decisions, and don’t dumb stuff down for them…they’ll know.

 - Get involved in your child’s school board and/or local & state government: If possible, run for office on your child’s school board, or at least attend open meetings whenever you can.
-If any legislation is on the table about sex ed, make your voice heard as you bring up some of the resources cited in this post about why comprehensive sexual education is so vital for all students. if it isn’t on the table and needs to be, put it there!
+If any legislation is on the table about sex ed, make your voice heard as you bring up some of the resources cited in this post about why comprehensive sexual education & healthy relationship content is so vital for all students. if it isn’t on the table and needs to be, put it there!
 Do anything you can to encourage your schools to adopt a comprehensive, scientifically- and medically-accurate sexual education program district-wide.
 Call on your local or state elected officials and tell them to invest in comprehensive sexuality education for all children in all schools.
 Remind them this important information is not only necessary to teach to students, but that it is their right to learn it.